 As so many Des Moines City Streets have been very expensively converted to accommodate bicycle lanes, there could be a very small, very reasonable bicycle tax.
-A dollar a bike a year, just issue a sticker like you would a car.
+A dollar a bike a year, just issue a sticker like Additional tax on taxicab rides Big corporations Adjustments to get fuller reimbursement for medical/medicaid riders Busses are so 2010 Install Apartment renter tax you would a car. vacuum tubes everywhere Ffffthooom!
+Cigarette tax